Function Tools

 string |

-Yes | Regular expression pattern used to match class simple names. |
+Yes | Regular expression used to match simple class names. |

 Output

-If no class matches, the tool returns:
+If no matching class is found, the tool returns:

 Class not found.